Skip to main content

 Before you complete our payment form, make sure you have the following:

-• Recipient's account details: You'll need the account details of the person you are sending funds to.
+• Destination account details: You'll need the account details of the person you are sending funds to.

 • Your account information: Your account number and sort code.

-• To prevent any issues with processing, please refrain from using special characters (i.e., @, *. &) or fadas in your payment reference or names when completing the form.
+• Special Characters: To prevent any issues with processing, please refrain from using special characters throughout the payment form.

 For more details on why we request this information, refer to our SWIFT Payments Terms and Conditions.